YahooArchive/express-state/README.md

 express-expose:

 - **Uses an efficient and powerful serialization format:**
-  Literal JavaScript is used to namespace exposed data which can be a superset of JSON and include regexps and functions.
+  Literal JavaScript is used to namespace exposed data which is a superset of JSON and include regexps and functions.
 This avoids the cost of allocating and parsing large JSON strings on the client, and enables things like sharing routes defined as regexps with a client-side URL router.

 - **Smart namespacing:**
-  A root namespace can be set via an app's `state namespace` setting and it will be prepended to namespaces passed to `expose()` unless they already contain it or they start with `window.`.
+  A root namespace can be set via an app's `state namespace` setting and it will be prepended to namespaces passed to `expose()` unless they already contain it or they start with `"window."`.
 The "global" on to which the namespaces are created can also be controlled.

 - **Precise data value overrides:**